addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

             ToPort: 80
         VpcId: !Ref VPC

-The Security Group that is applied to the Web Servers only allows HTTP (tcp port 80) from inside the VPC (10.0.0.0/16).
+The Security Group that is applied to the Web Servers only allows HTTP (TCP port 80) from inside the VPC (10.0.0.0/16).

     The Application Load-balancer changes the source IP of packets it receives to it's private IP address, so those packets are not blocked by the Security Group rule.